zanecodes/chocolatey-packages/README.md

 # chocolatey-packages
-A collection of packages I maintain for Chocolatey
+A collection of Chocolatey packages